 I liken Sand Bluff to nearby, Black Mountain, as there are no views from the summit and much of the ascent ridge is treed.
 This doesn’t mean that we didn’t like this trip, because as with Black Mountain, we thoroughly appreciated the unique terrain.
 Indeed, the lower sections of the ridge offer up some great views of the Livingstone Range.
 I’m not sure if anyone else will find this to be an appealing snowshoe, but it could make for an interesting shoulder season destination or loop if you include the Porcupine Fire Lookout.
 That being said, if the Skyline Road is drivable, you could probably tag both summits in a very short period of time.
 All in all, this ended up being a great outing on a frigid winter… er, spring day.

 To get to Sand Bluff, we drove west from Lethbridge on Highway 3 until we came to the junction with Highway 22, just past the hamlet of Lundbreck.
 We turned onto Highway 22 and drove north for ~24 km until we came to the bridge over the Oldman River.
-Immediately after crossing the bridge, we turned right (east) onto Township Road 101 (Waldron Flats) and followed it for ~4.3 km to where it forms a T-intersection with the Skyline Road.
-Turning north (left) onto the Skyline Road, we drove for another ~5.8 km until we reached the driveway for the ranch house located at Mead Creek.
+Immediately after crossing the bridge, we turned right (east) onto Township Road 101 (Waldron Flats) and followed it for ~4.3 km to where it forms a T-intersection with the West Sharples Creek Road.
+Turning north (left) onto the road, we drove for another ~5.8 km until we reached the driveway for the ranch house located at Mead Creek.
 Snow plows only clear the road to this location, so this was our starting point.

 From the road, we gained Sand Bluff’s west/northwest ridge and followed it for ~6.5 km until we reached the summit.
 We found that as long as you stay on the crest, the route is easy to follow.
 Approximately 3.5 km into our trip, we came to a series of trails that made travel even easier.
 The Porcupine Fire Lookout sits ~3.9 km to the northeast of Sand Bluff if you stick to the adjoining road.
 We made it ~600m from the summit of Sand Bluff before deciding that slogging through deep snow for several more hours was not our cup of tea.
 We returned to the summit and then descended the way we came.
 Note: the sandstone outcrop on Sand Bluff’s south slope can be seen quite clearly on the Google map above.